drorlab/pensa/tutorial/README.md

 It is preferable to run this on Sherlock directly than on a local machine with the mounted file system because a lot of trajectory reading and writing is going on.

+If you store your trajectories distributed across several files, the extract_coordinates.py script can take multiple arguments, e.g.

+    --trj_file "$TRJ_FILE_A1 $TRJ_FILE_A2 $TRJ_FILE_A3"

 ### Comparison of two structural ensembles

 PENSA allows you to detect deviations between two simulations feature by feature.
 It analyzes the backbone torsions, side-chain torsions, and distances of C-alpha atoms (which we call "features" of the respective system).